Samrudha-SV/AI-Resume-Analyzer/README.md

 4. Explore suitable career roles using Career Role Fit.
 5. Upload a Job Description to compare it with the resume.
 6. Review the match score, matched skills, missing skills, verdict, and AI recommendations.
+7. Download the generated Resume Analysis or JD Match report.

 ## 👤 Author